digipres/workbench/src/tools/scanner/index.md

 This is a basic tool that runs in your web browser, scanning your local files without sending any data anywhere else.

-It just counts the number of different file extensions, building up a simple collection profiles that you can use to e.g. [compare your files against other collections and information sources](../../formats/profiles).
+It just counts the number of different file extensions[^1], building up a simple collection profiles that you can use to e.g. [compare your files against other collections and information sources](../../formats/profiles).

-If you want to run format identification in your browser, you could try [Siegfried.JS](https://siegfried-js.glitch.me/) for individual files, or [Demystify Lite](https://ross-spencer.github.io/demystify-lite/) to scan and report on sets of files.
+By default, to avoid exposing personal data, file extensions that occur less than ten times are truncated down to the first six characters after the dot.
+Similarly, 'hidden' files and folders (meaning those that start with a dot character) are excluded from the scanning process.
+These options can be changed using the configuration panel below.

 </div>

 <details>
-  <summary>Configuration Options</summary>
+  <summary>Configuration & Anonymization Options</summary>

 ```js
 const exclude_dot_files = view(Inputs.radio([true, false], {label: "Exclude hidden files? (i.e. names that start with a dot):", value: true}));